 Marketing isn't about Content Creation, it's about Platform Creation

 People often talk about social media like it's just Facebook and Twitter.
-Every good website has a social element to it these days, so explore them!
+Every good website has a social element to it these days, so explore them.
 Quora, Tumblr, Reddit, StumbleUpon, and Pinterest are all waiting for you.
 Spend time observing each new channel and noticing what gets shared before you attempt to make a spammy-looking, self-serving post.
 Remember, your goal isn't to talk about yourself; your goal is to watch and highlight when users or customers talk about you.

-- Integrate a Social Element Into Your Site - When I added a new feature on Uloop News that allowed our writers to send out status updates to other writers, a lot of people didn't see the point.
-These people had other methods to communicate (Facebook, Twitter, email, etc.), so why would they use some silly internal system to do it?
-Nay-sayers be damned, the new element saw 75% of our writers use it within a week.
+When we added a new feature on Uloop News that allowed our writers to send out status updates to other writers, some people didn't see the point.
+Our writers had other methods to communicate (Facebook, Twitter, email, etc.), so why would they use some silly internal system to do it?
+Nay-sayers be damned, the new communication method saw 75% of our writers use it within a week.
 Your customers and users want to relate to and help other customers and users out.
 Give them a simple way to do it!

 Regardless of how you implement it, company-generated content should be given very little value in the grand scheme of marketing.
 Great brands (ie: Apple, Google, Target) have customer-built blogs dedicated to supporting them.
 You don't see that for shitty companies, and there's a reason for it.